epoplavskis/pyit600/README.md

 These switch devices have not been tested, but may work:
 * SP600

+These binary sensors have not been tested, but may work:
+* MS600

 ### Troubleshooting

 Check if you have "Local Wifi Mode" enabled: